Guilherme-B/manifold/README.md

 ## Structure

-The project is divided in two main categories: web scrapers (crawlers) and ETL resources.
+The project is divided into two main categories: web scrapers (crawlers) and ETL resources.

 | Folder | Category | Description |
 | ------ | ------ |  ------ |